\"Writing.Com

 Feeling foolish Bear returned to the kitchen table, after moving his food to the other side, so that he could look into the room while eating.

-Certain that he was just overwrought; Bear finished his breakfast, then had a quick shower before dressing.
+Certain that he was just overwrought; Bear finished his breakfast, and then had a quick shower before dressing.
 But he was still unable to shake off the feeling of being watched as he finally set out for work.

-As he stepped out onto the veranda outside his flat, the feeling of being spied upon became overwhelming.
+As he stepped onto the veranda outside his flat, the feeling of being spied upon became overwhelming.
 For a moment he tried to fight the overpowering urge to look round to his left.

-Finally he gave in, looked round, and saw a heavyset, black-bearded man standing beside flat number eight, glaring toward him.
+Finally, he gave in, looked round, and saw a heavyset, black-bearded man standing beside flat number eight, glaring toward him.

 Bear started toward the man, then stopped again, thinking: Kostyn Pavolich!
 It can’t be!
 He knew that Pavolich was lying in a freezer drawer at the morgue in Baltimore Drive.
 Bear started toward the dark-haired man again, then feeling like a coward, turned and started toward the street instead.